 Selling your home opens the door to one of the most generous breaks in the entire U.S. tax code.

-Single homeowners who sell and enjoy a capital gain — the profit they earn from the sale — may qualify to exclude up to $250,000 of that gain from their income.
+Single homeowners who sell and enjoy a capital gain — that is, profit earned from the sale — may qualify to exclude up to $250,000 of that gain from their income.
 That means they won’t owe federal income taxes on that profit.

 If you are married and file a joint return with your spouse, the exclusion jumps to $500,000.